Category

 Sawai: Hearing you speak, I realize there are many points of contact between the ocean and business.
 That said, I suspect many companies still feel the "ocean" or "marine life" are quite distant from their own products and services.

 In Part 1, we discussed the overview of Inoka's "Environmental Transfer Technology," its benefits for corporate activities, and the potential for collaboration with Inoka.
-In Part 2, we explore the importance of maintaining marine biodiversity and marine research in Japan, as well as Inoka's other pillar: its educational initiatives.
+In Part 2, we will explore the importance of maintaining marine biodiversity and marine research in Japan, as well as Inoka's other pillar: its educational initiatives.

 After working at an HR-focused creative agency, I joined Dentsu Inc. As a business producer, I handled the beverage, food, AI, and cosmetics industries, focusing on brand management while also engaging in advertising production, new product development, and business launches.
 After welcoming a rescue cat into my family, my awareness of social issues grew, leading me to the Sustainability Consulting Office.
 In my current role, I work across various sustainability domains, primarily focusing on biodiversity.
 I love cats, beer, and camping.